aianta/Informly/README.md

 ![Informly options screen](/img/options.png)

-This should complete Informly installation, head over to http://www.reddit.com and find an interesting thread.
+This should complete Informly installation.
+Head over to http://www.reddit.com and find an interesting thread.

 **If Informly doesn't kick in right away, once you're on a thread with a comment box available, refresh the page and try entering some content again.**

 >NOTE: Informly works best in reddit's Markdown comment editor.
-If using the default/'fancy' editor we reccomend only typing on the first line/not hitting enter to introduce paragraph breaks.
+If using the default/'fancy' editor we recommend only typing on the first line/not hitting enter to introduce paragraph breaks.

 # Implementation details

-The highlevel idea of Informly: 'to higlight misinformation *before* it gets posted' can have some unplesant 'panpoticon-esque' implications.
+The highlevel idea of Informly: 'to highlight misinformation *before* it gets posted' can have some unpleasant 'panpoticon-esque' implications.
 We believe it's important to tread with caution in this direction.
 Part of the motivation behind Informly was to attempt to demonstrate value to users in the process of slowing down misinformation.
-That is, the individual should benefit from Informly's useage.
+That is, the individual should benefit from Informly's usage.

 We see the following incentives for Informly users:
-* Spreading misinformation inadvertedly can happen to anyone.
+* Spreading misinformation inadvertently can happen to anyone.
 Having a 'judgement-free' (though openAI's tone can certainly leave something to be desired here) AI edit tool help catch misinformation before it is spread can be valuable.
 * The opportunity for passionate users to contribute towards misinformation research in a similar way that [FoldIt](https://fold.it/), [Folding@Home](https://foldingathome.org), or [Bionic](https://seti.berkeley.edu/participate/) users contribute their time, or computational resources to those projects.
 * The opportunity to learn extra things about the subjects you engage with online.

-Additionally we believe Informly has the opportunity to scale well in a crowd-sourced deployment since it makes use of a very familiar 'spellcheck' user experience.
-A majority of development time for this prototype was spent thinking about how to make the experience as seamless as possible.
+Additionally, we believe Informly has the opportunity to scale well in a crowd-sourced deployment since it makes use of a very familiar 'spellcheck' user experience.
+A major chunk of the development time for this prototype was spent thinking about how to make the experience as seamless as possible.
 Our efforts to this end are detailed in this section.

 A final note before diving into deeper implementation details: It is unclear if an extension is the best form for an Informly-like solution.
 The extension model comes with several advantages, notably, ease of distribution and scaling to interested parties.
 Effort could be invested in supporting and maintaining compatibility with multiple popular social media applications.
-However, the extension model also comes with challages, some of which will be discussed below.
+However, the extension model also comes with challenges, some of which will be discussed below.
 These challenges may be circumvented if an Informly-like system would be implemented by social media application owners as part of their content submission interfaces.

 ## The main processing pipeline
 In an attempt to create an extensible/modifiable design for Informly, we chose to use a configurable pipeline approach.
 That is, the bulk of Informly is implemented as an eventhandler to changes detected in textboxes on the screen.